 Within all of these aspects of the hiring process, you should be looking to see if the applicant aligns with your company culture while also making sure that the applicant has the skill set necessary to fulfill the job you are hiring for.
 If you can find a perfect fit for your culture and the role, you will be headed in the right direction.

-The hiring process doesn’t stop once you’ve welcomed them to the team.
+The hiring process doesn’t stop once you’ve welcomed them on board.
 There should be a 1-4 week evaluation process where you make sure that the new hire fits with your culture and is performing within their role.
 Set up meetings to evaluate both and continue to reinforce the beliefs of your company culture so that they are on the same page.

 If there are any signs that the new hire may not be an optimal fit, fire quickly so that you do not waste too much time trying to integrate someone that isn’t going to work.
 There are millions of talented professionals available in your local area and online…don’t waste time trying to making someone fit that doesn’t.